 Best Bags: (re)zip Lay-Flat Gallon Leakproof Reusable Storage Bag

-The eco-conscious among us would rather not use typical disposable freezer bags.
-These reusable alternatives are Truman’s top choice.
+If you're looking to move away from disposable freezer bags, these reusable alternatives are Truman’s top choice.
 “If you don’t have a lot of freezer space, bags can save a lot of room.
 I use these a ton,” she says.
 Durable and lead-free, these gallon-sized bags can store almost anything you want to put in your freezer.
 For maximum space-saving, you’ll want to make sure you freeze them flat.

 (re)zip estimates that just one of these can replace 300 disposable bags.
 They’re made of lightweight PEVA material and are just as flexible as the alternative.
 The closure has a double locking mechanism, providing an airtight seal and assurance against leakage.
 You should note that you will want to wash these by hand to ensure that they last as long as possible.